Compassionate Dental Care for Your Toddler – Children’s Dentistry in Folsom

 An innately soothing activity, thumb or pacifier sucking is a healthy way for children to calm themselves.
 Most children give up the practice by age four before the permanent teeth come in.
 Once a child has their permanent teeth, it’s possible that continued pacifier or thumb sucking could disrupt the proper development of the jaw and teeth.

-If you notice the movement of permanent teeth or poor alignment after prolonged thumb-sucking and pacifier use, visit our pediatric dentist for a professional assessment.
+If you notice the movement of permanent teeth or poor alignment after prolonged thumb-sucking and pacifier use, visit our children's dentist for a professional assessment.
 To curb the use of these potentially damaging self-soothing activities in toddlers, try to determine what triggers feelings of anxiety for your child and look to provide them with extra love and comfort in those moments.